caderek/arrows/packages/worker/README.md

 #### Parameters

-- `fileName` - Path to a worker definition file created with `work` function.
+- `workerDefinition` - Path to a worker definition file created with `work` function or worker definition
 - `config` - Configuration options ([see more](#config)).

 **Returns:** Async function that communicates with worker threads ([see more](#task)).